-- Addressing psychological needs of children and youth
+- Addressing the needs of children and youth.

 Characteristics of an individual well suited to a career in occupational therapy include excellent interpersonal and communication skills, flexibility, initiative, empathy, creativity, integrity, and a desire to learn, grow and contribute professionally throughout one’s career.

 Graduates of the UTHSC Program in Occupational Therapy are eligible to take the national certification exam, administered and scored by the

 Students should be aware that a criminal background check will be required prior to admission and that character review questions are a component of the national certification examination application.

 A Felony Conviction may affect a graduate's ability to sit for the NBCOT Certification Exam or attain state licensure.

 Once a graduate obtains a passing score on the certification exam, the individual contacts the state regulatory board to obtain licensure in the state where the graduate intends to practice.
 Located in Nashville, the Board of Occupational Therapy is a Division of the Health Related Boards that governs licensure and the practice of occupational therapy in the state of Tennessee.
 The Board can be contacted at: